-Implementing partners complete a gap analysis of the ASGM producer's performance, continuous improvement plan, and monitoring reports, all of which can provide evidence useful for verifiers
+Implementing partners complete a gap analysis of the ASGM producer's performance, continuous improvement plan, and monitoring reports, all of which can provide evidence useful for verifiers.

+Performance determination: The producer has to demonstrate commitments in each of the three themes.

+- Meets: There is evidence to show that the ASGM producer has identified and documented the points at which Scope 1 and 2 GHG emissions do or are likely to occur and has put in place measures and practices that effectively reduce GHG emissions proportionate to its size and resources.

+There is evidence to show that the producer has made its best efforts to identify actions for improving water use efficiency and has put in place relevant measures and practices.

+There is evidence to show that the producer has made its best efforts to identify actions for the protection of biodiversity and has put in place relevant measures and practices.

-- Meets: There is evidence to show that the producer has identified and documented the points at which Scope 1 and 2 GHG emissions do or are likely to occur, and has put in place measures and practices that effectively reduce GHG emissions proportionate to its size and resources. - Partially Meets: There is evidence to show that the producer has identified and documented the points at which GHG emissions do or are likely to occur, but there is no evidence to show that the producer has put in place measures and practices that effectively reduce GHG emissions proportionate to its size and resources. - Misses: There is no evidence to show that the producer has made reasonable attempts to identify GHG emissions at the operation and/or put in place measures or practices that demonstrate commitment to reduce GHG emissions. - Insufficient Information: From the information the verifier was able to gather it is unclear whether the producer has made a commitment to identify, document and reduce GHG emissions at the operation.
+- Partially Meets: There is evidence to show that the producer has identified and documented the points at which GHG emissions do or are likely to occur, but there is no evidence to show that the producer has put in place measures and practices that effectively reduce GHG emissions proportionate to its size and resources.

+There is evidence to show that the producer has identified actions to improve water use efficiency; however, there is no evidence to show that measures and practices have been put in place by the producer to effectively improve water use efficiency.

+There is evidence to show that the producer has identified actions for the protection of biodiversity; however, there is no evidence to show that measures and practices have been put in place by the producer to effectively protect biodiversity.

+- Misses: There is no evidence to show that the producer has made reasonable attempts to identify GHG emissions at the operation and/or put in place measures or practices that demonstrate a commitment to reduce GHG emissions; that they have made attempts to identify and/or implement actions in reference to water use efficiency; or that they have made an attempt to identify and/or implement actions for the protection of biodiversity. - Insufficient Information: From the information the verifier was able to gather it is unclear whether the producer has made a commitment to identify, document and reduce GHG emissions at the operation; actions in reference to water use efficiency; and/or actions in reference to biodiversity protection.